Bear Facts (film)

 Bear Facts is a 1938 Our Gang short comedy film directed by Gordon Douglas.
-It was the 163rd Our Gang short (164th episode, 74th talking short, and 75th talking episode) that was released.
+It was the 163rd Our Gang short to be released.

 Plot

 In an effort to impress Darla (Darla Hood), Alfalfa (Carl Switzer) tells her that he is a famous bear trainer.
 Although he knows that Darla's father owns a circus, he does not know he owns a bear costume.